YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 Returns when element specified by selector satisfies `state` option.
 Returns `null` if waiting for `hidden` or `detached`.

+> NOTE: Playwright automatically waits for element to be ready before performing an action.
+Using [Locator](./locator) objects and web-first assertions make the code wait-for-selector-free.

 Wait for the `selector` to satisfy `state` option (either appear/disappear from dom, or become visible/hidden).
 If at the moment of calling the method `selector` already satisfies the condition, the method will return immediately.
 If the